vslavik/winsparkle/README.md

 You need `openssl.exe` available on Windows to use those tools (available as [precompiled binary][OpenSSL binaries]).

-Alternatively, you can generate keys and sing your updates even on macOS or Linux, using [tools provided by Sparkle project](https://github.com/sparkle-project/Sparkle/tree/master/bin).
+Alternatively, you can generate keys and sign your updates even on macOS or Linux, using [tools provided by Sparkle project](https://github.com/sparkle-project/Sparkle/tree/master/bin).

 #### Prepare signing with DSA signatures: